toolstack/date-post-title/readme.txt

 Stable tag: 1.0
 License: GPLv2

-Automatically set post titles to the publish date if no title exists.
+Sets a post title to the publish date if one does not exist when publishing a post.

 == Description ==

 If your writing a daily bog, or other site that uses the publish date for the post title, it can be a pain to manually set this for each post.

-Auto Post Title creates a post title based on the publish date when you publish a post immediately or in the future, if the title has not already been set.
+Date Post Title creates a post title based on the publish date when you publish a post immediately or in the future, if the title has not already been set.

 This code is released under the GPL v2, see license.txt for details.